JSchmie/ScrAIbe/README.md

 ## Contributions

-We are happy for any interest in contributing: In order to do that, fork the repo and use merge requests to incorporate your contribution.
+We are happy for any interest in contributing and about feedback: In order to do that, create an issue with your feedback or feel free to contact us.

 ## Roadmap